frederic-perez/AmE-dictionary/data/idioms.md

 __see eye to eye__ :three: To concur, agree.
 To agree (with someone); to share the same position or opinion (as someone else). _Chester and I see eye to eye._
 __see red__ :two: To become very angry.
 __seen (_or_ known) better days__ Get in a worse state than in the past; have become old, worn-out, or shabby.
-__seize the opportunity__ To take advantage of an opportunity when offered. _My uncle offered me a trip to Europe, so I seized the opportunity._
+__seize the opportunity__ :two: To take advantage of an opportunity when offered. _My uncle offered me a trip to Europe, so I seized the opportunity._
 __sell (someone, something, or oneself) short__ To undervalue someone, something, or oneself; to underestimate or underappreciate the good qualities of someone, something, or oneself. _Don’t sell yourself short—your writing is really excellent!_
 __sell like hotcakes__ To be sold quickly and in large quantities. _This record has been selling like hotcakes—I can’t keep it in stock!_ _We are selling English classes like hotcakes._ :es: vender como churros
 __sell out__ :two::hammer: